ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rme-cca-basics/rme-cca-fvp.md

 ![img_2 #center](./cca-img2.png)

-You have successfully booted three worlds (Root, Secure and Non-secure) on the FVP at this point.
+You have successfully booted four worlds (Root, Secure, Non-secure and Realm) on the FVP at this point.
+Trusted Firmware-A is running in root, RMM in realm, host linux in non-secure and Hafnium in secure.

 ## Create a virtual guest in a realm

-To launch a realm which runs guest linux, you can now run `kvmtool` from your host linux prompt.
+Guest VMs can be launched in a realm using `kvmtool` from your host linux prompt.
 The kernel `Image` and filesystem `realm-fs.ext4` for the realm are packaged into the buildroot host file system.

 ```console
 lkvm run --realm -c 2 -m 256 -k /realm/Image -d /realm/realm-fs.ext4 -p earlycon
 ```

-You should see the guest linux kernel starting to boot up in a realm.
-Guest linux in the realm can take over 10 minutes to boot.
+You should see the guest linux kernel starting to boot in a realm.
+This step can take several minutes.

-During this time, you should also see output messages on the RMM console `terminal_3` that indicate that the realm is being created and activated.
+During this time, you should see output messages on the RMM console `terminal_3` that indicate that the realm is being created and activated.

 ```console
 SMC_RMM_REC_CREATE            88232d000 8817b2000 88231a000 > RMI_SUCCESS